gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/arm-none-eabi-gcc/2019-02-14-arm-none-eabi-gcc-v8-2-1-1-4-released.md

 ---

-Version v8.2.1-1.4 20190214 is a maintenance release of **GNU MCU Eclipse ARM Embedded GCC** that fixes the LTO & debugging on Windows bug present in the previous release.
+Version v8.2.1-1.4 20190214 is a maintenance release of **GNU MCU Eclipse ARM Embedded GCC** that fixes the bugs affecting Windows LTO builds, present in the previous release.

 [Binary files »]({{ page.download_url }})